-I love that borrowing from high net worth individuals also brings more benefits than just getting the money.
-In addition to borrowing money, you also borrow their expertise and experience!
+Borrowing from high-net-worth individuals also brings more benefits than just getting the money.
+In addition to the loan, borrowers can learn from their expertise and experience.

-While I personally have never used hard money loans, I would also lump hard money lending into this same creative financing tool.
-Hard money, or asset-backed loans, are an alternative to traditional bank financing.
+While I have never used short-term hard money loans, I would lump hard money lending into this same creative financing tool.
+Hard money loans, or asset-backed loans, are an alternative to traditional bank financing.
 And while the cost is generally higher than normal, the availability and speed of funds make them very helpful to many investors.

-In the illustration above, a burned out landlord named Jane owns a quadruplex building.
-Jane has let the building run down, and she has not even filled two vacancies from bad tenants who recently moved out.
+In the illustration above, a burned-out landlord named Jane owns a quadruplex building.
+Jane has let the building get run-down, and she has not even filled two vacancies from bad tenants who recently moved out.
 She’s just too tired.

 Because Chris’s lease gives him the right to sublease all four units to sub-tenants, his gross rent collected in this case is $2,000.
-As you can see in the picture below, if his vacancy and maintenance expenses are $400 per month, he receives positive cash flow of $600 per month — or $36,000 over the next 5 years!
+As you can see in the picture below, if his vacancy and maintenance expenses are $400 per month, he receives a positive cash flow of $600 per month—or $36,000 over the next five years!

 An option would essentially give Chris the right (but not the obligation) to purchase the property for a set price for a certain period of time.
 In exchange, Jane receives consideration for selling him the option.

 In this case, Chris’s consideration is the $5,000 he spends to spruce up the cosmetics of the property.
-Jane will give him a credit in the amount of $5,000 when he finally executes his option.
+Jane will give him $5,000 credit when he finally executes his option.

 Chris’s option strike price is $120,000.
-Once he gets the building rented and looking good, he then will have the chance to make money from the option any time during his 5-year option window.
+Once he gets the building rented and looking good, he will have the chance to make money from the option any time during his five-year option window.

-First, Chris could patiently save a down payment and look for permanent financing and/or partners.
-This will allow him to buy the building and keep it as a long-term hold investment.
-Because he has five years to accomplish this, he can shop around until he finds the best terms.
+- First, Chris could patiently save a down payment and look for permanent financing and/or partners.
+This would allow him to buy the building and keep it as a long-term hold investment.
+Because he has five years to accomplish this, he could shop around until he finds the best terms.

-Second, Chris could use this as the replacement property in a 1031 exchange.
-This would allow him to sell another rental property he owns, exchange into this property, and defer his taxes on the gain of the sale.
-Given that many investors don’t have the perfect property picked out when they execute a 1031 exchange, this can be a BIG benefit.
+- Second, Chris could use this as the replacement property in a 1031 exchange.
+This would allow him to sell another rental property he owns, exchange for this property, and defer his taxes on the gain of the sale.
+Many investors don’t have the perfect property picked out when they execute a 1031 exchange, so this could be a BIG benefit.

 That’s a total of $71,000!
 Not a bad payday considering he invested only $5,000, some hard work, and a little creativity.